bowdoincollege/regsgov/README.md

 ## Installing the package ##

-The package can be installed from GitHub:
+The package can be installed from GitHub as follows:

 ```r
 if (!require('remotes')) {